dhis2/dhis2-docs-implementation/content/reference_implementation/laboratory-interoperability.md

 requirement is genuinely counts, a periodic extract from the LIS — or a routine report entered by laboratory staff — may satisfy it at a fraction of the cost and with none of the matching risk.

-**What this reference implementation does.** **Case-based surveillance.** It is built around a case surveillance program in Tracker, where a result has to reach the record of one identified case — which is why every decision below is framed in those terms.
-One result event per specimen, matched to a specific enrollment.
+**What this reference implementation does.** **Case-based surveillance.** It is built around a case-based surveillance program into tracker data model, where a laboratory result has to reach the record of one identified case — which is why every decision below is framed in those terms.

 ### 2. How a case is uniquely identified { #lab_interop_decision_identifier }